Turtleman1024/SecretStore/README.md

 ## Notes
-- This is api is still a work in progress
+- This api is still a work in progress